moneybutton/yours-channels/docs/upgradable-lightning-now.md

 ### Removing the time limit

-As in the case of channels, we only need to replace the CLTV locks be CSV locks to get HTLC that never expire (note that Receiver still has to reveil his secret after two days).
+As in the case of channels, we only need to replace the CLTV locks be CSV locks to get HTLC that never expire (note that Receiver still has to reveal his secret after two days).

 ![alt text](./non-malleable.png "non-malleable.png")